CCGL: Contrastive Cascade Graph Learning: CCGL Framework

 \vpara{Contrastive loss.} In order to train our \M~framework, following \cite{chen2020simple}, the contrastive learning loss is defined to maximize the latent similarity between two augmented views of the same cascade graph, and discriminate between a positive pair $(\tilde{\mathcal{G}}_i^1, \tilde{\mathcal{G}}_i^2)$ and all other negative pairs in a mini-batch.
 Specifically, \M~first randomly samples $B$ cascade graphs, and then augments each graph twice to obtain $2B$ augmented cascade graphs.
 For a pair of positive graphs in a mini-batch, we leave the remaining $2B-2$ cascade graphs as negative samples.
 Given a similarity function $\text{sim}(\cdot, \cdot)$ over two vectors (in our case the cosine similarity), the contrastive loss function for a positive pair $(\tilde{\mathcal{G}}_i^1, \tilde{\mathcal{G}}_i^2)$ is defined as:

 where $\mathds{1}(\cdot)$ is an indicator function, $\tau$ is a temperature parameter.
 This contrastive loss function for unsupervised learning is noted as InfoNCE \cite{oord2018representation} or NT-Xent \cite{chen2020simple}, that has been widely used in previous SSL models \cite{he2020momentum,qiu2020gcc,wu2018unsupervised}.
+During pre-training, positive samples (two new views drawn from the original cascade graph) are attracted together in the representation space, while negative samples are repelled away from positive samples.
+In this way, we learn cascade graph representations in an abstract way, without linking them to any specific downstream task labels/signals.

 \vpara{Discussion of loss mechanism.} Since contrastive learning often requires a large number of negative samples to contrast, maintaining larger mini-batches/dictionaries and building larger network architectures are non-economic and limited by computational resources, although improve the model performance.
 For example, SimCLR \cite{chen2020simple} uses a batch size as large as 8,192 (with 16,382 negative samples per positive pair) in a platform of 128 TPU v3 cores.
 The learning ability of end-to-end models is constrained by batch sizes.
 Some of them rely on special pretext tasks, which may change the network architecture, such as constraining the receptive field size \cite{bachman2019learning,hjelm2018learning}, patching the graph into sub-structures \cite{sun2020infograph}, and limiting their generalization performance.
 Memory bank \cite{wu2018unsupervised} and momentum update \cite{he2020momentum} are another line of contrastive mechanisms that decouple the number of negative samples from the mini-batch size, while providing smooth and consistent encoder update.
 Previous works have discussed the impact of end-to-end and memory mechanisms.
 For example, \cite{he2020momentum} found that end-to-end models have competitive performance when the batch size is small. \cite{qiu2020gcc} and \cite{chen2020big} concluded that memory mechanism only provides marginal improvement when a large batch size is used.
 However, larger mini-batch requires more GPU/TPU memory and longer training time.